pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 The bridge uses the bridge token to grant access to a service interface.
 The skill can request a bridge token using the login interface.
 The returned bridge token is bound to the user and service from the login token.

-The indirect bridge token rather than the direct login token is used to access the service interfaces because the bridge token is less expensive to transmit and verify.
+The indirect bridge token rather than the direct login token is used to access the service interfaces because bridge tokens are less expensive to transmit, less expensive to verify and easier to revoke.

 #### The Bridge Token Format